 Plant different varieties of Gazanias in a bunch for a colorful mix.

 Gazanias are particularly suited for creating a fast-spreading garden spread.
 They self-seed and grow very quickly.
 However, you can fasten the propagation process.
 For this, a systematic division of young Gazanias is needed.
 Choose Gazanias that are about 10 inches (25 cm) tall.
-Using gardening scissors, cut through the basal stem, dividing it into two halves.
+Then, using gardening scissors, cut through the basal stem, dividing it into two halves.
 Each half will now grow as an individual plant.